 Beta Blockers for Angina: Indication Management by Drug-Class Use

-Beta blockers are used as first-line therapy for the management of angina symptoms unless contraindication or intolerance is present.11 The selection of an appropriate therapeutic drug to treat angina is guided by a patient’s comorbidities.13 Therefore, the combination of a beta blocker and calcium channel blocker is the primary combination for the treatment of angina in patients with prior MI and left ventricular dysfunction.13
+Beta blockers are used as first-line antianginal drugs for therapy and to manage symptoms unless contraindication or intolerance is present.11 The selection of an appropriate therapeutic drug to treat angina is guided by a patient’s comorbidities.13 Therefore, the combination of a beta blocker and calcium channel blocker is the primary combination for the treatment of angina in patients with prior MI and left ventricular dysfunction.13

 However, in patients with stable coronary disease without prior MI or decreased left ventricular function, who have undergone percutaneous coronary intervention, long term use of beta blockers does not associate with reduction of future cardiovascular events.14,15